-Taos Health Systems recently completed an assessment of health needs for residents in Taos County.
-We have also developed a plan for using its services to respond to the significant community needs identified in the report.
+Holy Cross Hospital recently completed an assessment of health needs for residents in Taos County.
+The hospital also developed a plan for using its services to respond to the significant community needs identified in the report.
 A copy of the report is available for your review here and is available for inspection and copying in the hospital’s administrative office, M-F, 9 am to 4 pm.

-For further information please contact Russell Mark in the Health Outreach Department at (575) 751-5711.
+For further information please contact Monica Griego in the Development Department at (575) 751-8929.

 Holy Cross Hospital is here for you.

 Holy Cross Hospital Celebrates National Hospital Week, May 8-16 making important strides in improving quality and protecting safety of hospital patients.May 11, 2016